charantejamodiboina/react-weather-app/README.md

 A fast, responsive weather application built with React and Vite that fetches real-time weather data from the OpenWeatherMap API.
 This app enables users to check the weather based on their current location or by searching for a specific city.

 # 🚀 Features
-Real-Time Weather Data: Displays current temperature, weather conditions, humidity, and wind speed.
+Real-Time Weather Data: Displays current temperature, weather conditions, humidity, and wind speed.<br/>
-Geolocation Support: Automatically fetches weather information based on the user’s location using the browser’s Geolocation API.
+Geolocation Support: Automatically fetches weather information based on the user’s location using the browser’s Geolocation API.<br/>
-City Search: Allows users to search for weather data by entering a city name.
+City Search: Allows users to search for weather data by entering a city name.<br/>
 Fast and Lightweight: Built using Vite, offering lightning-fast development and optimized builds.

 # 🛠️ Technologies Used
-React: For building the user interface.
+React: For building the user interface.<br/>
-Vite: For blazing-fast development and build tools.
+Vite: For blazing-fast development and build tools.<br/>
-Axios: For making HTTP requests to the OpenWeatherMap API.
+Axios: For making HTTP requests to the OpenWeatherMap API.<br/>
 OpenWeatherMap API: For fetching real-time weather data.

 # 📸 Screenshots